kcl-geometry-seminar/kcl-geometry-seminar.github.io/pages/past.md

 Title:&nbsp; Periods of elliptic surfaces

 Abstract:&nbsp; Elliptic surfaces are one of the classes of complex algebraic surfaces picked out in the Enriques-Kodaira classification of surfaces.
-In this talk we shall explain how, given a generic such surface X, the primitive part of H<sup>1,1</sup>(X) has a natural orthonormal basis defined by certain meromorphic 2-forms of the 2nd kind.
+In this talk we shall explain how, given a generic such surface $X$, the primitive part of $H^{1,1}(X)$ has a natural orthonormal basis defined by certain meromorphic 2-forms of the 2nd kind.
 We shall also describe the variational approach that leads to this result and that underlies other aspects of these surfaces, their moduli and their periods.
 The primary aim, however, is to convey some of these ideas to a general geometrically-minded audience.

 -----------------------------------------------------------
 <br />